myryota/py-project/README.md

 - **images**: Here are the character images and backgrounds for the game.
 - **music**: Folder with music used in the game and menus.
 - **src**: This folder contains all the source code and classes that are used to create the game.

+## Usage

+Download or copy all the files, run the main file locally and enjoy the game.